|

 systemd-notify command itself is used, and if "parent" is

-If this switch is used in an systemd-notify invocation from a
+If this switch is used in an unprivileged systemd-notify

-manager (or the current main process) —, then it is essential
+by the service manager (or the current main process) —, then

-to set NotifyAccess=all in the service unit file, or
+it is essential to set NotifyAccess=all in the service unit

-otherwise the notification will be ignored for security
+file, or otherwise the notification will be ignored for

 --uid=USER